sbcshop/UHF_Lite_HAT_Software/README.md

 * Default and recommend cummunication baud rate is 115200 bps
 * Output power is 18-26 dbm

+## Onboard antenna character：
+ * Be sensitive and stable to the tags identify.
+ * Stable reading distance 1 meter and Reading distance speed, >50pcs/sec.
+ * Muti-tags identify, >50pcs tags.

+4.
 ## Hardware Overview

 Image2